-Sensis Yellow pages delivers the Brisbane Yellow Pages to areas outside of the Brisbane geographical boundaries and as such we get phone calls from near and far.
-If this should occur to you we will be happy to refer you to a company that is more local for you which we believe will provide the same level of service to their customers as we like to do.
+Sensis Yellow Pages deliver the Brisbane Yellow Pages to areas outside of the Brisbane geographical boundaries, and as such, we get phone calls from near and far.
+If this should occur to you, we will be happy to refer you to a company that is more local for you, which we believe will provide the same level of service to their customers as we like to do.

-Unfortunately due to ‘incidents’ over the years we have had to put time and energy in developing our terms of trade to recover costs associated with the abuse of our property.
-So to keep it simple, as a general guide fill the bin up, no more and phone us to have it removed.
+Unfortunately, due to ‘incidents’ over the years, we have had to put time and energy into developing our ‘Operational Guidelines and Terms & Conditions of Hire‘ to recover costs associated with the abuse of our property.
+So to keep it simple, as a general guide, fill the bin up, no more and phone us to have it removed.
 We prefer uncomplicated situations and hope common sense is applied by all.

 A new product/service in the rubbish removal market are bags called Aussie Skip Bags or JumboBags.
 In some situations Skip Bags or a Jumbo Bags may just be the answer but it is important to make the right choice for your rubbish removal needs.

 Traditional skip bins are constructed from steel that allows for repeated rentals along with the ability to manage the lightest to the heaviest loads, from paper, cardboard or green waste to dirt, soil, rocks or concrete.
 Of course every Skip Bin or Skip Bag will have a weight limit due to their design and construction along with road rules, carrying and lifting capacity limitations and general safety which impose limits on the safe handling and transport of Skip Bins and Skip Bags.